Web Links for Language Teachers

 Radio France includes France Info (Flash, Journal, and Live), France Inter, France Culture, France Bleu, etc. via RealAudio or Media Player.

 Radio France Internationale provides online audio of news updates every 3 hours on France Info Express in addition to other RFI radio services (chroniques & magasines).
+They also have a Journal en français facile.

 Launch: Music on Yahoo France includes links to online radio stations from France..